 Medium term (building multi-party cooperation)

-Cooperation with e-commerce platforms: The platform selects a batch of sleep aid products from a professional perspective, such as night lights, steam eye masks, humidifiers, etc., and recommends them to users in the "Health Tips" pop-up.
-Product recommendation is divided into two parts, one is based on user preferences, the other is to recommend the quality content on the e-commerce platform.
+Cooperation with e-commerce platforms: The platform will professionally select a number of sleeping products, such as night lights, steam eye masks, humidifiers, etc., and recommend them to users in the "Health Tips" pop-up window.
+Product recommendations are divided into two parts, one is based on user preferences, the other is to recommend the quality content on the e-commerce platform.

-Deepen cooperation with advertisers: Users will have three opportunities per month to ununlock their status, and if they have additional needs, they will need to watch ads to get them.
+Deepen cooperation with advertisers: Users will have three opportunities per month to unlock their phone in advanced, and if they have additional needs, they will need to watch ads to get them.
 In the medium term, the platform can recommend more suitable ads based on user preference data, so as to accurately target consumers for advertising partners and increase revenue.

 In the later stage (expand the market and business)

-All-round customized sleep plan: It forms customized sleep plan based on user data preferences, including integrated services such as lock machine white list, sleep aid song list and intelligent recommendation of sleep aid products, so as to enhance user stickiness, consolidate and expand product market share.
+All-round customized sleep plan: It forms customized sleep plan based on user data preferences, including integrated services such as software white list, sleep aid song list and intelligent recommendation of sleep aid products, so as to enhance user stickiness, consolidate and expand product market share.

 Brand strategy